tari-project/tari/RFC/src/Glossary.md

 ## Pruning horizon

-[pruninghorizon]: #pruninghorizon	"Block height at which  pruning must commence"
+[pruninghorizon]: #pruninghorizon	"Block height at which pruning will commence"

 This is a local setting for each node to help reduce syncing time and bandwidth.
 This is the number of blocks from the chain tip beyond which a chain will be pruned.